Mark Harper launches crackdown on ‘sinister’ 15-minute cities

 The Cabinet minister announced the Government will review its powers to prevent ‘overzealous use of traffic management measures’.

-Speaking from the main stage of the Tory party conference, the Cabinet minister announced the Government will review its powers to prevent “overzealous use of traffic management”.
+Speaking from the main stage of the Tory party conference, the Cabinet minister announced the Government will review its powers to prevent “overzealous use of traffic management” as part of its Plan for Drivers.

 The global concept of 15-minute cities is based on having shops, services and workplaces within a short walk or bicycle ride from people’s homes.